Honors Projects: Honors 496

 Send a copy of your completed thesis to each member of the Examining Committee no later than two weeks before the last day of classes of the second Honors semester.
 Your department or program may specify an earlier deadline.

 The committee members will read your thesis and either grant provisional acceptance or determine that it does not merit honors.
 If it is granted provisional acceptance, schedule the oral defense.
-If it does not merit honors at this stage, your Honors advisor will change Honors 495 and 496 [Office] to appropriate alternatives and assign your grades for the alternative courses.
+If it does not merit honors at this stage, your Honors advisor will submit a form (Converting Honors to Independent Study) to change Honors 495 and Honors 496 to appropriate alternatives and assign your grades for the alternative courses.